Phase 1 Strategic Synthesis · Near & Dear · 2026

 Jeisys Answer

-DENSITY’s 5-level cooling.
+DENSITY’s Smart Adjustable Cooling.
 No needles, no downtime.
 K-beauty heritage.
 The creative direction already exists — it just needs to show the room, not the device.

 Category Whitespace

 Three conversations the audience is already having.
-Zero device brands showed up.
+None of them have an owner yet.

 Collagen Banking